Herbert Eiteljörge

 Herbert Eiteljörge (27 November 1934 – 2 October 2014) was a German goalkeeper.

 Career

 Eiteljörge began his career in 1953 at Duisburger SpV.
 After Duisburger's promotion to the Oberliga West, he played 20 games for the club during the 1954/55 season.
 After that, he signed for SC Preußen Münster.
 After one season, Eiteljörge featured in almost every game and completed a further 184 games in the Oberliga.

 After the Bundesliga was established, which Preußen Münster had qualified for, Eiteljörge was still the first-choice goalkeeper and played in 26 of the 30 Bundesliga games that season for Preußen.
 The other four games saw Dieter Feller play.
-Neither of them were able to prevent the team's relegation.
+Neither of them was able to prevent the team's relegation.

 Subsequently, Herbert Eiteljörge featured in 40 games in the Regionalliga West.
 Until 1969, he was a part of the Münster team.

 After his active career, he coached Lüner SV among others and was the referee's supervisor for SC Preußen Münster.